What is Full Disclosure Principle?

-Auditors are one of the components of the full disclosure principle which are also supposed to ensure that the company has disclosed every important information in the books or footnote.
-In case of any doubt, the auditors have the authority to send the confirmation query to any third party.
+Auditors are one of the components of the full disclosure principle, which are also supposed to ensure that the company has disclosed every vital information in the books or footnote.
+In case of any doubt, the auditor to send the confirmation query to any third party.
 Also, in cases where the auditors are not confident about inhouse data, they must seek confirmation from higher management and senior leadership to ensure that numbers in the financial reports reflect credibility.

 #4 – Related Party Disclosures

-If the organization is doing business with another entity or person who falls under the definition of a related part as defined by law, then the organization has to disclose it to auditors and in the books of accounts.
+If an organization does business with another entity or person who is defined by law as of a related part, then the former has to disclose to auditors and in the books of accounts.
 Related party disclosure ensures that two entities don’t get involved in money laundering or reducing the cost/selling price of a product.

 #5 – Contingent Assets & Liabilities

-Contingent assets and liabilities are those assets and liabilities which are expected to materialize in the near future and the outcome of which depends on certain conditions.
-For example – if there is a lawsuit is in process and the company expects to win it in the near future, it should declare this lawsuit and winning amount as contingent assets in the footnote.
-However, if the company expects to lose this lawsuit, it should declare this lawsuit and winning amount as a contingent liability in the footnote.
+Contingent assets and liabilities are those assets and liabilities which expect to materialize shortly and the outcome of which depends on certain conditions.
+For example – if there is a lawsuit is in process and the company expects to win it soon, it should declare this lawsuit and winning amount as contingent assets in the footnote.
+However, if the company expects to lose this lawsuit, it should declare this lawsuit and winning the amount as a contingent liability in the footnote.

 #6 – Merger & Acquisitions and Disinvestment

-If the company has sold any of its product or business unit or acquired any other business or a unit of another organization of same business, the organization should disclose the details of these transactions in the books of accounts.
+If the company has sold any of its products or business unit or acquired another business or another organization unit of the same business, it should disclose these transaction details in the books of accounts.
 Also, the detail regarding how this will help the current business, in the long run, should be mentioned.

 #7 – Non-Monetary Transaction

 It’s not always that only the monetary transaction impacts the organization and another stakeholder.
-Sometimes change in the lending bank, appointment or release of an independent director, change in the shareholding pattern are also material to the stakeholders in the organization.
-So, the organization should ensure that any these types of activity are disclosed in the books of accounts.
+Sometimes change in the lending bank, appointment, or release of an independent director, change in the shareholding pattern is also material to the stakeholders in the organization.
+So, the organization should ensure that any of these types of activities are disclosed in the books of accounts.

 #8 – Motive

-The rationale behind the full disclosure principle is that the accountants and higher management of any organization do not get involved in malpractice, money laundering or manipulation of books of accounts.
-Also, when an outsider has full information about loans, creditors, debtors, directors, major shareholders, etc., it will be easy to form an informed judgment and opinion about the organization.
+The rationale behind the full disclosure principle is that the accountants and higher management of any organization do not get involved in malpractice, money laundering, or manipulation of books of accounts.
+Also, when an outsider has full information about loans, creditors, debtors, directors, significant shareholders, etc., it will be easy to form an informed judgment and opinion about the organization.

-Let’s consider that X Ltd. which has revenue of $5 Million and above in last three years and they have been paying late fees and penalty to the tune of $20,000 every year due to delay in filing of annual return.
-Now if this $20,000 is clubbed with taxation fees then not many people will know that this is not a tax expense but late fees and penalties.
-At the same times, if this is shown separately, an investor might question the intent of the organization in the filing of annual return as there is a delay consistently in all the three years.
+Let’s consider that X Ltd. has revenue of $5 Million and above in the last three years, and they have been paying late fees and penalty to the tune of $20,000 every year due to delay in filing of annual return.
+Now, if this $20,000 club with taxation fees, then not many people will know that this is not a tax expense but late fees and penalties.
+Simultaneously, if shown separately, an investor might question the intent of the organization in the filing of annual return as there is a delay consistently in all the three years.
 So as per full disclosure principle, this $20,000 should be shown under late fees and penalties clearly explaining the nature which should be easily understandable to any person.

 - Makes usage and comparison of financial statements easier.

-- Important for audits and applying for loans.
+- Essential for audits and applying for loans.